-• The number of diagnostic tests undertaken in July has increased by 36% compared to the previous month, although this remains at c.80% of pre-Covid activity levels.
+- The number of diagnostic tests undertaken in July has increased by 36% compared to the previous month, although this remains at c.80% of pre-Covid activity levels. - · Performance in July improved by a 10% reduction in the longest waits.